 The Second Law of Thermodynamics has always seemed depressing to me.
 It states that anything left to itself, without new energy to sustain its structure, will become continually more disordered.
-Molecules of different gasses in a container will move around until they become thoroughly intermixed.
+Molecules of different gasses in a container will move around until they all become thoroughly intermixed.
 Ice cubes in a glass of water will melt.
 And as the sayings go, “You can’t unscramble an egg” and “Whatever can go wrong will go wrong.”

 This tendency towards disorder, this inability of things to remain what they are unless energy sustains them, is entropy.
 The Second Law asserts that entropy in the universe always increases.
 Sustainability is always in doubt.
-In human affairs, entropy implies that nothing worthwhile—relationships, art, satisfying work, better communities—can remain finished and stable on its own.
+And in human affairs, entropy implies that nothing worthwhile—relationships, art, satisfying work, better communities—can remain finished and stable on its own.
 Ugh.

 But Steven Pinker takes a more generous view in a short piece written for Edge and reprinted in the Wall Street Journal in 2016.

 The Second Law also implies that misfortune may be no one’s fault.
 The human mind naturally thinks that when bad things happen—accidents, disease, famine—someone must have wanted them to happen….[But] not only does the universe not care about our desires, but in the natural course of events it will appear to thwart them, because there are so many more ways for things to go wrong than to go right.
 Houses burn down, ships sink, battles are lost for the want of a horseshoe nail.

 And, Pinker adds, without a flow of economic energy, people go hungry.
 “Matter doesn’t spontaneously arrange itself into shelter or clothing, and living things don’t jump onto our plates to become our food.
 What needs to be explained is not poverty but wealth.”